JesseRigon/Houstan/Readme.install.md

 ## Gitpod

-I personally use [Gitpod](https://gitpod.io/) as my Integrated Online Development Environment or IODE.
-Like Github Codespaces but older, mature, and more available.
-Exactly how I like 'em.
+I personally use [Gitpod](https://gitpod.io/) which is a Cloud Development Environment (CDE).

 It is the quickest way to try out Houstan without touching your personal system, but there is no requirement to use Gitpod for Houstan to function.
-There are two files that are in the root directory that are excess if you don't use it that you may delete.

-- .gitpod.yml
-- main.code-workspace
+If you go to [HoustanGP Repo](https://www.github.com/JesseRigon/HoustanGP) you can see the repo that houses all the files necessary to run Houstan on Gitpod are located.
+Further Instruction will be on the readme in the mentioned.
+You will need to create an account but there is a free tier for testing their service and for testng out Houstan preliminarily.

 ## Doppler